Figure W5A: Wiarton harbour about 1910.

 The cabins, as shown in the top image of Figure W5D, lined the shore of Wiarton's park until 1953.
 That year, an unusually high water level flooded the cabins.
 When added to the age and primitive accomodations of the cabins, this fact led to the decision to sell the cabins and use the money to construct new ones at a later date (that never came).
 These buildings would be uncomfortable by today's standards, with only enough room for a bed and perhaps a stove!

 In the summer of 1954, a new breakwater was built along the shore to shield a new boatlaunch (still in use today).
 All the soil dredged from the bottom of the bay was used to "reclaim" a 50 by 200 foot section of beach in front of where the cabins used to stand.
-More recently, the shoreline was hedged with boulders in an effort to prevent erosion and/or flooding (see middle image of Figure W5D).
-As time went on, however, the townspeople began once again to realize the convenience and usefulness of a sandy beach.
+By the early 2000s, the shoreline was hedged with boulders in an effort to prevent erosion and/or flooding (see middle image of Figure W5D).
+As time went on, however, the townspeople began once again to seek the convenience and usefulness of a sandy beach.
 Thus, in the summer of 2006, the boulders were removed and several truckloads of sand were laid down just south of where the W.I. cabins once stood.
-Unfortunately, the topsoil was not properly treated before the sand was dumped on the ground, thus, within weeks, the "new beach" was already dotted with weeds (see bottom image of Figure W5D).
-Nonetheless, with proper care, Wiarton may once again have a beach suitable to its scenic location at the head of Colpoy's Bay.
+Unfortunately, the topsoil was not properly treated before the sand was dumped on the ground, thus, within weeks, the "new beach" was already dotted with weeds (see third image of Figure W5D).
+As of 2023, a narrow strip of sandy beach remained established, as seen in the bottom image of Figure W5D.
+The background of that picture also highlights the boardwalk and playground equipment that had been put in place.